1315 Effort Reporting: Certifying Eﬀort on Sponsored Projects

-However, in certain situations, individuals not receiving salary from Yale, (for example, Howard Hughes Medical Institute Investigators), or who receive salary from a sabbatical or leave of absence account, or paid from Executive Payroll and devoting committed effort to a sponsored project, will not receive an Effort Certification Statement generated in Workday to support the effort devoted to the sponsored project.
-In such cases, the completion of an effort form in accordance with the University’s policies is required.
+However, in certain situations, individuals not receiving salary from Yale, (for example, Howard Hughes Medical Institute Investigators), or who receive salary from a sabbatical or leave of absence account, or paid from Executive (Confidential) Payroll and devoting committed effort to a sponsored project, will not receive an ECS generated in Workday to support the effort devoted to the sponsored project.
+In such cases, the completion of Form 1315 FR.01 Effort Report, in accordance with the University’s policies, is required.

-When completing an Effort Certification Statement, certifiers are expected to review the summary of payroll costing percentages on the effort statement, and determine whether those percentages reasonably correspond to the percentages of the individual’s actual effort on each project or activity recognizing that within an academic setting, teaching, research, service, and administration are often inextricably intermingled.
+When completing an ECS, certifiers are expected to review the summary of payroll costing percentages on the effort statement, and determine whether those percentages reasonably correspond to the percentages of the individual’s actual effort on each project or activity recognizing that within an academic setting, teaching, research, service, and administration are often inextricably intermingled.
 If salary percentages reflect the actual effort, the person completing the form (certifier) should certify the effort report form in accordance with University procedures.

 (See Procedure 1315 PR.04 Effort Reporting for additional instructions in completing an effort report form.)

-When certifying the Effort Certification Statement, the criterion to be used is how the individual’s effort was expended for the reporting period.
+When certifying the ECS, the criterion to be used is how the individual’s effort was expended for the reporting period.
 Factors such as the availability of funds or the level of committed effort should not influence the certification.

 The completed effort statement must reflect all activities for which compensation is paid by Yale University.
 The total work effort expended cannot be more or less than 100%.

 Most faculty members are engaged in teaching, administrative and other duties in addition to their work on sponsored projects.
 Accordingly, unless the circumstances of a particular faculty member demonstrably warrant otherwise, the total effort and salary of a faculty member should normally not be assigned to sponsored projects in a given effort period.

 If for any reason the person completing the statement has questions or concerns about how the statement should be completed or certified, s/he should consult the appropriate business administrator of their department, the Effort Certification Manager, and the University Research Compliance Officer, if necessary.

 Who can certify Effort Statements?